Thichman/prept/README.md

         -footer
         -security pages
         -policy page
+    6. Gameify the screen so it takes in different data sources in a fun slide pannel.
+UI should be like turbo tax card slides.
+    7. Update prompt when we add all data points.

 Future features
     1. Way to only input name and company of individual and the app funds the links for the user without having to do research